bleaktwig/yuadrem-wiki/docs/kins/barkskin.md

 ### Traditions and Religion
 **Birth.**
 As part of the process where tekust takes over a body, the newborn barkskin communes with Tek for the first time.
-The god-tree teaches the barkskin knaenese along with the tenets of their society.
+The godtree teaches the barkskin knaenese along with the tenets of their society.
 While its uncommon, some barkskins are born outside of Tek's hyphan network.
 They lack this innate connection, and most become unable to commune with the tree.